Pratchat

 #Pratchat19 Notes and Errata

-8 May 2019 by Elizabeth Flux Leave a Comment
+8 May 2019 by Elizabeth Flux 2 Comments

 • The episode title puns the title of Duke Ellington’s 1931 jazz standard “It Don’t Mean a Thing (If It Ain’t Got That Swing)”, which has been recorded dozens if not hundreds of times over the last 90 years.

 • The Valhalla Cinema was a cinema in Melbourne which specialised in audience participation films – and in its early days you had to bring your own seats.
 Opening in 1976, it later relocated to Westgarth and changed names.
-The Wikipedia entry has a charming story about a rather eventful screening of The Blues Brothers – though we doubt that this was the one that Pterry attended (if, indeed, he attended at all).
+The Wikipedia entry has a charming story about a rather eventful screening of The Blues Brothers – though we doubt that this was the one that Pterry attended (if, indeed, he attended one at all).

 • Look, the French Foreign Legion have a long and storied history, but in popular culture they are the go-to reference for the group you join when you want to get well away from your old life.
 Brendan Fraser’s character in The Mummy?
 French Foreign Legion.